owid/sdg-tracker.org/pages/water-and-sanitation.md

         <div class="col-md">
             <span>SDG Indicator 6.2.1</span>
             <h3>Safe sanitation and hygiene</h3>
-            <p><strong>Definition:</strong> Indicator 6.2.1 is the <i><q>Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water</q></i>.<p>This is measured as the share of the population using safely managed sanitation facilities and at least basic handwashing facilities. <p>A safely managed sanitation facility is one where excreta is safely disposed of in situ or treated off-site.
+            <p><strong>Definition:</strong> Indicator 6.2.1 is the <q>Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water</q>.<p>This is measured as the share of the population using safely managed sanitation facilities and at least basic handwashing facilities. <p>A safely managed sanitation facility is one where excreta is safely disposed of in situ or treated off-site.
 A basic handwashing facility is defined by a device to contain, transport or regulate the flow of water to facilitate handwashing with soap and water in the household.</p>
-            <p><strong>Goal:</strong> By 2030 <q><i>achieve access to adequate and equitable sanitation and hygiene for all and end open defecation</q></i>.</p>
+            <p><strong>Goal:</strong> By 2030 <q><i>achieve access to adequate and equitable sanitation and hygiene for all and end open defecation</q>.</p>
             <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/water-access-resources-sanitation">entry on Water Access, Resources & Sanitation</a>.</p>
             <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/number-using-safely-managed-sanitation">Number of people using safely managed sanitation facilities</a>